yoctoproject/bmaptool/README.md

 ## Project and maintainer

 The bmaptool project implements bmap-related tools and API modules.
-The entire project is written in python and supports python 2.7 and python 3.x.
+The entire project is written in python

 The project author is Artem Bityutskiy (dedekind1@gmail.com).
 The project is currently maintained by: